 There’s a good chance that if you’ve watched Scandal on Netflix, it’s because you previously watched House of Cards or Madame Secretary or any other political TV drama.
-According to Netflix, personalized recommendations make up 75 percent of what people watch on its streaming service.
-These days, personalizing the TV experience is key to retaining consumer attention in a crowded entertainment market.
+According to Netflix, personalised recommendations make up 75 per cent of what people watch on its streaming service.
+These days, personalising the TV experience is key to retaining consumer attention in a crowded entertainment market.

 Only 16% of consumers say TV recommendations are consistently very good.

 Of consumers say finding something good to watch is so important that it influences their choice of service provider.